-The line between restaurants and food retailers is growing ever thinner.
-The fight for America's food dollars continues to intensify as consumers find fresh prepared ready-2-eat food options at a wide and growing array of outlets across almost every channel: convenience stores, chain drug stores, restaurants, grocery stores, club stores, vending and even more non-food retailers like dollar stores.
+The line between restaurants and food retailers grows ever thinner.
+The fight for America's food dollars continues to intensify as consumers find fresh prepared ready-to-eat food options at a wide and growing array of outlets across almost every channel: convenience stores, chain drug stores, restaurants, grocery stores, club stores, vending, gas stations, and even dollar stores.

-While manufacturers, retailers, and restaurants worry about choice overload, consumers have embraced their new choices and show no signs of returning to the old ways.
-This fight is taking place in what is called the grocerant niche.
+While manufacturers, retailers, and restaurants worry about choice overload, consumers have embraced their new choices, The fight is taking place in what is called the grocerant niche.

-In the United States, the larger the chain in almost all cases the more slowly they are to adopt something than a smaller chain or independent restaurants will.
-Chain restaurants goal is simple to feed one meal at a time in the restaurant while protecting and edifying the brand.
+Typically in the United States, the larger the chain, the slower they move to adopt something compared to a smaller chain or independent restaurant.
+The goal of chain restaurants is simple—to feed one meal at a time in the restaurant while protecting and edifying the brand.

-Historically chain restaurant leaders have denied the credibility of start-up competitors as non-relevant.
-The pizza sector is a great example; evolving from family dining independents to a national chain of "Red Roof" Italian, then to delivery-only outlets and now take-N-bake is garnering market share in the pizza sector.
-(Home Made Pizza Company and Papa Murphy's are further examples of taking and bake pizza operators.)
+Historically, chain restaurant leaders have denied the credibility of start-up competitors as irrelevant.
+The pizza sector is a great example; evolving from family dining independents to a national chain of "Red Roof" Italian, then to delivery-only outlets.

-At the intersection of the consumer, freshly prepared food, and technology we find that consumer eating behavior is evolving and is now beyond the control of traditional food marketers.
-Evolving culture and lifestyle, demographics along with the new uncertain economy are all putting pressure on the American food consumer: Demands of work, economic shrinkage, demands of raising a family, commuting, social interaction, kid's after-school activities, all contribute to a food marketplace where convenience vies with price over legacy brands.
+At the intersection of the consumer, freshly prepared food, and technology we find that consumer eating behavior is now beyond the control of traditional food marketers.
+Evolving culture, lifestyle, demographics, and uncertain economy all put pressure on the American food consumer: Demands of work, economic shrinkage, raising a family, commuting, social interaction, kid's after-school activities, all contribute to a food marketplace where convenience vies with price.

-Trader Joe's and Whole Foods have created ready-2-eat and heat-N-eat fresh prepared food items with qualitative differentiation as an entity with an identity that has helped propel them into ready-2-eat fresh prepared food leadership.
-In fact, recent research shows that both Trader Joe's and Whole Foods are each known for high quality (restaurant quality) ready-2-eat and heat-N-eat foods with distinctive offerings.
-More important each is leading with innovative products and package size that create value and have positioned each chain as a food shopping destination for meal components customized and personalized for immediate consumption or mix and matched for a meal time at home.
+Trader Joe's and Whole Foods are each known for high quality (restaurant quality) ready-to-eat and heat-and-eat foods with distinctive offerings.
+More important, each is leading with innovative products and package size to create value.
+Each chain is positioned as a food shopping destination for meal components customized and personalized for immediate consumption or mix-and-matched for a meal time at home.

-Walgreens fresh prepared food is restaurant quality and priced less than Panera Bread or Corner Bakery CAFE.
+Walgreens' fresh prepared food is restaurant quality and priced less than Panera Bread or Corner Bakery CAFE.
 Both Panera Bread and Corner Bakery CAFE thrive in urban locations.
 Walgreens is now growing price, quality, and speed of service advantages over legacy retailers.
-Legacy restaurant chains must reconsider the speed at which they evolve and adapt or non-traditional outlets will capture profits margins as well.
+Legacy restaurant chains must reconsider the speed at which they evolve and adapt or non-traditional outlets will capture profit margins as well.

-Traditional views of meals and mealtime can pretty much be discarded.
+Traditional views of meals and mealtime are things of the past.
 Legacy retailers waiting for the "next big thing" to copy simply might be out of luck this time.
-Legacy food retailers may not like to be first movers very much but it may prove that waiting too long will not work this time.
+Legacy food retailers may not like to be first movers, but waiting too long just may not work.

 Product, Packaging, Placement, Portability, and Price

-The retail food world is evolving at an ever increasing pace filled with innovation in food, portion size, points of distribution, and quality fresh prepared meal solutions.
+The retail food world is evolving at an ever-increasing pace filled with innovation in food, portion size, points of distribution, and quality fresh prepared meal solutions.
 The price, value, service equilibrium is resetting in retail foodservice.
-In order to edify the brand and reinforce consumer relevance restaurateurs must leverage Foodservice Solutions 5P's of food marketing.
+In order to edify the brand and reinforce consumer relevance, restaurateurs must leverage the 5P's of food marketing.

-Steven Johnson is Grocerant Guru at Tacoma, WA based Foodservice Solutions, with extensive experience as a multi-unit restaurant operator, consultant, brand/product positioning expert, and public speaking. twitter.com/grocerant
+Steven Johnson is Grocerant Guru at Tacoma, WA-based Foodservice Solutions, with extensive experience as a multi-unit restaurant operator, consultant, brand/product positioning expert, and public speaker. twitter.com/grocerant